microsoft/TypeScript-Compiler-Notes/README.md

 From there, you can start in the [First Steps to Contributing to the TypeScript Repo](./first_steps.md) consult the [Glossary](./GLOSSARY.md) or dive directly into the [`./codebase/`](./codebase) or [`./systems/`](./systems) folders.

+## Asking Questions

+One of the best places to ask questions is in the 'compiler-internals-and-api' channel of the [TypeScript Community Discord](https://discord.gg/typescript).

 ## Related TypeScript Info

 - Learn how TypeScript works by reading the [mini-TypeScript implementation](https://github.com/sandersn/mini-typescript#mini-typescript)